Derek Fathauer

-Derek Fathauer (born January 20, 1986) is an American professional golfer who has played on the PGA Tour and the Web.com Tour.
+Derek Jay Fathauer (born January 20, 1986) is an American professional golfer who has played on the PGA Tour and the Web.com Tour.

+Early life

 Fathauer was born in Stuart, Florida.
 He attended Martin County High School in Stuart, Florida.
 He and his twin brother Daryl played in the Ginn sur Mer Classic in October 2007, the first twins to do so in a PGA Tour event.

 Amateur career

 Fathauer qualified for the 2008 U.S. Open.
 He qualified by coming in a tie for third, shooting 67-68, in a sectional qualifying event at the OSU golf club, Scarlet Course.
 In the qualifying stage, he finished ahead of veterans such as Davis Love III and Jesper Parnevik.
 In the U.S. Open played at Torrey Pines Golf Course in San Diego, California, he shot 73-73 to make the cut by 4 strokes.
 He was, through two rounds, the lowest amateur score in the field, edging Michael Thompson by one stroke and Rickie Fowler by three strokes.
 However, he struggled on the weekend, shooting 78-75 to finish in a tie for 69th at +15 and in third for the amateurs.

 Fathauer had much success at the U.S. Amateur throughout the years.
 In 2006, he made the first round of match play at Hazeltine National Golf Club, located in Chaska, Minnesota.
 In 2007, he made the quarterfinals.
 In 2008, he also made the quarterfinals, beating Kevin Tway.
 However his road to the quarterfinals was not easy.
 He required 20 holes to win in the round of 32 and 22 holes in the round of 16 before losing to runner-up Drew Kittleson in the quarters.

 Fathauer was also a member of the United States Palmer Cup team.
 During the cup, he won a team high three points.
-However, team USA lost the event 14-10 to the European squad.
+However, team USA lost the event 14–10 to the European squad.